LeonardoDeFaveri/ContactsAPI/README.md

         </tr>
         <tr>
           <td>204 No Content</td>
-          <td>In PUT and DELETE requests it indicates that the resource has been sucessfully update or deleted</td>
+          <td>In PUT and DELETE requests it indicates that the resource has been sucessfully updated or deleted</td>
         </tr>
         <tr>
           <td>400 Bad Request</td>